farcasterxyz/protocol/README.md

 Clients may also send notifications to their users or render them as hyperlinks in their UI

-# Appendix C: Contract Specifications
+# Appendix D: Contract Specifications

 #### Username Policy